viamrobotics/docs/docs/services/motion.md

 **`extra`**: This data structure is a generic struct, which the user can use to insert any arbitrary extra data they like to pass to their own motion planning implementation.

+{{% alert title="Note" %}}
+Extra parameters can be used to expose experimental functionality not directly available in the API.
+Behaviour is by no means guaranteed to be stable.
+{{% /alert %}}

 ## Motion Profile Constraints

 Currently (18 October 2022), there is no built in, top level way to specify different constraints.
 However, several have been pre-programmed and are accessible when using the Go RDK or the Python SDK by passing a string naming the constraint to “motion_profile” via the `extra` parameter, along with individual algorithm variables.
 This is not available in the Viam app.
 Available constraints all control the topological movement of the moving component along its path.

 For a usage example, see [sample code above](#examples).

-The available constraints, linear, psuedolinear, orientation, and Free, are covered in the following sub-sections.
+The available constraints--linear, psuedolinear, orientation, and free--are covered in the following sub-sections.

+{{% alert title="Note" %}}
+Extra parameters can be used to expose experimental functionality not directly available in the API.
+Behaviour is by no means guaranteed to be stable.
+{{% /alert %}}

 ### Linear Constraint

 The linear constraint (`{“motion_profile”: “linear”}`) forces the path taken by `component_name` to follow an exact linear path from the start to the goal.
 If the start and goal orientations are different, the orientation along the path will follow the quaternion Slerp (Spherical Linear Interpolation) of the orientation from start to goal.
 This has the following sub-options:

 <table>
   <tr>